Grand Staircase-Escalante National Monument

 Grand Staircase-Escalante National Monument, National Monument in southern Utah, United States.

-Visitors need permits for overnight camping, available at visitor centers and developed trailheads, with both primitive sites and modern campgrounds throughout the area.
+Visitors need permits for overnight camping, which can be obtained at several visitor centers or at developed trailheads.
+The area has both primitive sites and modern campgrounds with more facilities.

 Location: Kane County